 Thomas N. Wheatley is an attorney and writer.*

-After completing high school, Thomas accepted an Army scholarship to attend Embry-Riddle Aeronautical University in Daytona Beach, Florida, where he studied homeland security and international relations.
+A native of Lawrence, Kansas, after completing high school, Thomas accepted an Army scholarship to attend Embry-Riddle Aeronautical University in Daytona Beach, Florida, where he studied homeland security and international relations.
 While in college, Thomas discovered his penchant for politics after interning in the U.S. Senate and working on Governor Romney’s 2012 presidential campaign.
 Aiming to serve as an Army judge advocate (JAG), Thomas enrolled at George Mason University School of Law (now The Antonin Scalia Law School) in 2014.
 He graduated from law school with honors in 2017.

 As a writer, Thomas is a regular contributor to the Washington Post and has been featured in a wide variety of outlets, including USA Today, Fox News, The Hill, The New York Post, National Law Journal, the Washington Times, the Daily Caller, and American Thinker.
 An alumnus of the Claremont Institute’s Publius Fellowship, Thomas’s work has also been featured as an Editors’ Pick in the Claremont Review of Books.

 Thomas lives in Kansas with his wife, Sara.